elsa-lab/training-noodles/docs_source/guide/see_other_examples.rst

 `Example link on GitHub. <https://github.com/elsa-lab/training-noodles/tree/master/examples/error_handling>`__

-This example specifies an nonexistent server in the spec purposely to test whether Noodles can handle errors properly.
+This example specifies a nonexistent server in the spec purposely to test whether Noodles can handle errors properly.

 File Transfer